ondrej1024/ddguard/README.md

 ## What it is

-DD-Guard is an application which adds the possibility of remote real time pump data and sensor monitoring via Smartphone app to the "*[Medtronic Minimed 670G](https://www.medtronicdiabetes.com/products/minimed-670g-insulin-pump-system)*" insulin pump system.
+DD-Guard provides real time blood glucose and pump data for the "*[Medtronic Minimed 670G](https://www.medtronicdiabetes.com/products/minimed-670g-insulin-pump-system)*"  insulin pump system directly to your smart phone.
 It intends to be simple to use and easy to setup.

 ![ddguard-app-screen](img/ddguard-app-screen.png)

 The 670G pump features continuous blood glucose measurements (CGM) via the "*Guardian Link 3*" sensor and stores the data on the device.
 The data can be viewed on the local display.
 However to date Medtronic provides no means of displaying the 670Gs real time data remotely on a mobile device.
-And that's exactly the functionality that DD-Guard adds to the system, so care givers can watch immediately the most important data from the sensor and the pump conveniently on their smartphones, wherever they are.
+And that's exactly the functionality that DD-Guard adds to the system, so care givers can watch immediately the most important data from the sensor and the pump conveniently on their smart phones, wherever they are.

 DD-Guard was inspired by the [NightScout](http://www.nightscout.info) project and the #WeAreNotWaiting community which promotes DIY efforts to take advantage of the latest technology to make life easier for people with Type-1 Diabetes and their care givers.